 Its purpose is to educate media professionals and students about the phenomenon of Homophobia, Transphobia and Biphobia (HTB) in the media and in particular about the direct or indirect (re)production of harmful stereotypes against LGBT.

-Through the development of the Media Reporting Guide and the trainings to media professionals and students E.T.Ho.S combat the discrimination based on sexual orientation, ensuring an inclusive society with respect to human rights.
+Through the development of the Media Reporting Guide and the trainings do my math homework to media professionals and students E.T.Ho.S combat the discrimination based on sexual orientation, ensuring an inclusive society with respect to human rights.